-Example 4: A company uses 100% non-renewable energy to manufacturer all parts of its product, but powers the assembly process entirely with renewable energy.
+Example 4: A company uses 100% nonrenewable energy to manufacture all parts of its product, but powers the assembly process entirely with renewable energy.
 If the marketer advertised its product as "assembled using renewable energy," the claim would not be deceptive.